nutanix/libvfio-user/README.md

 Building and Running muser
 ==========================

-vfio/mdev needs to be patched:
+The _host_ vfio/mdev needs to be patched:

 	patch -p1 < muser/patches/vfio.diff